 Binary NS mergers have a problem accounting for the ${\rm [Eu/Fe]}$ trend in the MW for higher metalicities as well.
-The commonly accepted delay time distribution expected from binary NS mergers (of $\propto t^{-1}$) cannot explain the evolution `knee', leading to the need of either a modification of the delay time distribution (e.g., \citealt{BeniaminiPiran2019}) or addition of other sources of heavy elements (e.g., \citealt{Kobayashietal2020}). \cite{Banerjeeetal2020} argue that taking the natal kicks of binary NSs and the formation history of the MW into consideration can naturally reproduce the evolution `knee' without the need for neither of them due to the effect of kick induced migration on the frequency and effective delay time distribution of binary NS mergers.
-Due to all the opposing views (see also \citealt{cot19,weh19}), further research is needed to fully resolve the contribution of binary NSs to r-process enrichment in the Galaxy.
+The commonly accepted delay time distribution expected from binary NS mergers (of $\propto t^{-1}$) cannot explain the evolution `knee', leading to the need of either a modification of the delay time distribution (e.g., \citealt{BeniaminiPiran2019}) or addition of other sources of heavy elements (e.g., \citealt{Kobayashietal2020}). \cite{Banerjeeetal2020} argue that taking the natal kicks of binary NSs (with an average velocity of $90 \km \s^{-1}$) and the formation history of the MW into consideration can naturally reproduce the evolution `knee' without the need for neither of them due to the effect of kick induced migration on the frequency and effective delay time distribution of binary NS mergers.
+We note, however, that other studies find the kick velocities of Galactic binary NSs to be an order of magnitude slower (e.g., \citealt{BeniaminiPiran2016,Taurisetal2017}).
+Moreover, The abundance pattern predicted by \cite{Banerjeeetal2020} strongly depends on the Galactic radius, an effect which is not consistent with observations.
+Due to all the opposing views (see also \citealt{Matteuccietal2014, Wehmeyeretal2015, Coteetal2016, KomiyaShigeyama2016, Hotokezakaetal2018, cot19,weh19}), further research is needed to fully resolve the contribution of binary NSs to r-process enrichment in the Galaxy.

 Our study focuses on CEJSNe as a possible r-process site.
 CEJSNe experience a natal kick from the CCSN that forms the NS in the binary system, driving the binary system away from the explosion site.
-Since the newly born NS has a massive companion, the natal kick of the binary system is moderate (see \citealt{GrichenerSoker2019b}), leading to some correlation with iron production.
+Since the newly born NS has a massive companion, the natal kick of the binary system is moderate ($\simeq 10-20 \km \s^{-1}$; see \citealt{GrichenerSoker2019b}), leading to some correlation with iron production.
 In addition, the propagation of the jets dilute the r-process in a large volume.
 These two effects prevent spatial correlation between the iron production and the later r-process nucleosynthesis.
 Moreover, the relatively short delay time of CEJSNe allows them to account for r-process production in the early Galaxy and for the evolution `knee' at higher metalicites, as we show next.